Rewiring T cell fate and function to enhance cancer therapeutics

 Scientific Approach

-Induction of “rest” in chronically signaling, exhausted CAR T cells restores antitumor functionality through epigenetic remodeling (Weber et al. Science 2021).
+CAR T cells require an extra “boost” to ensure potent and durable responses in patients.
+We’ve demonstrated that CAR T cells can be engineered with enhanced fitness using approaches that reprogram the transcriptome and epigenome (Weber et al. Science 2021; Doan et al. Nature 2024).
 This work is foundational to our research program centered around endowing human CAR T cells with exhaustion resistance and improved durability.
-We aim to identify and modulate transcriptional and epigenetic pathways that redirect human T cells towards more therapeutic cell states.
+We aim to identify and modulate transcriptional and epigenetic processes that redirect human T cells towards more therapeutic cell states.
 Multiomics analyses on experimental and patient CAR T cells will enable us to link biological pathways to cell phenotype, function, and patient outcomes, thereby informing our T cell engineering efforts.
-Collectively, our work will uncover molecular programs that drive human CAR T cell dysfunction, identify targets for therapeutic intervention, and inform universal strategies that improve CAR T cell efficacy in cancer patients.
+Collectively, our work will uncover pathways that govern human CAR T cell antitutmor function and dysfunction, identify novel targets for therapeutic intervention, and inform broadly-applicable strategies that improve CAR T cell efficacy in cancer patients.

 Our Funding